Technical SEO

 Seasonal Promotions or Events

-If you're running a temporary promotion or event and want to redirect users from the main page to the promotional one, a 302 redirect is ideal.
+If you're running an event and want to direct users from the main page to the promotional one - a 302 redirect is ideal.

 Once the promotion or event is over, you can remove the redirect and the original page will regain its place in the search engine rankings.